-Ben Klein is a Senior Attorney and has been the AIDS Law Project Director at GLAD since 1994.
-Ben has litigated precedent setting cases in all three of GLAD’s mission areas.
+Ben Klein has been an attorney at GLAD since 1994.
+Ben has litigated precedent-setting cases in all three of GLAD’s mission areas.

 More recently Ben’s HIV work has focused on ensuring the best prevention practices to end the epidemic.
 He was co-counsel and argued before the Massachusetts Supreme Judicial Court in AIDS Support Group of Cape Cod v.
 Town of Barnstable (2017) which established the unlimited right to distribute clean needles to prevent HIV and Hepatitis C. He successfully sued one of the nation’s largest insurers over its practice of denying long-term care insurance to people who take HIV Pre-exposure prophylaxis (PrEP), leading to a nationwide end to that discrimination (Doe v.
 Mutual of Omaha Insurance Company, 2019) and is litigating a case against a Rhode Island physician who refused to prescribe PrEP to a patient at high risk for HIV (Doe v.
 Perrone et al.).